mycelium-com/wallet-android/README.md

   and to turn the missing release keys into an error, add this gradle option `-PenforceReleaseSigning`

   After this step succeeds, all apks are in `/tmp/release_mbw/`.

+  Note: for those who use Docker Toolbox (Windows below 10) $(pwd) should be under your home user folder.

 * Retrieve Google Play Mycelium APK from your phone Gets package path: